Plus 3 Examples Of SMART Financial Goal-Setting

 I think you get the idea.
 Make your goals relate well to each other.
 And don’t worry too much if they change as your life priorities evolve.

 But hang on, there’s more.
-Next up, I want to work through 3 examples of SMART financial goals.
+Next, I want to work through 3 examples of SMART financial goals.

 Let’s put what we have learned into action.
 So you can get going on your smart financial planning and setting your SMART financial goals using these examples as a guide.